Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Results

-PSR B1957+20 (B1957) is the first discovered black widow system: a MSP with $P_\textrm{s}=1.61$ ms pulsar in $9.17$ h orbit around an ultra-light companion.
+PSR B1957+20 (B1957) is the first discovered black widow system: a MSP with a $P_\textrm{s}=1.61$ ms pulsar in a $9.17$ hr orbit around an ultra-light companion.
 Chandra observations revealed a double-peaked X-ray orbital light curve with maximum emission occurring around the pulsar's superior conjunction \citep{huang12}, unlike most (redback) spiders \citep{wadiasingh17}.

-Gamma-ray analysis with Fermi-LAT provided evidence for orbital-phase-dependent emission from B1957. \cite{wu12} analyzed three years of Fermi-LAT data and reported spectral variations across the orbit, identifying an additional gamma-ray component above $\sim2.7$ GeV appearing at the pulsar inferior conjunction.
+Gamma-ray analysis with Fermi-LAT provided evidence for orbital-phase-dependent emission from B1957. \cite{wu12} analyzed three years of Fermi-LAT data and reported spectral variations across the orbit, identifying an additional gamma-ray component above $\sim2.7$ GeV that appeared at the pulsar inferior conjunction.
 While their analysis suggested potential orbital modulation at low energies, the significance was only $\sim2.3\sigma$. \cite{corbet22} did not find any significant modulation in this system.

-In our study, we analyzed Fermi-LAT data from the $\sim11$ year period where the 3PC timing solution was valid.
+In our study, we analyzed Fermi-LAT data from the $\sim11$ yr period where the 3PC timing solution was valid.
 We do not find significant GOM from B1957.
 Using reweighted $0.1-1$ GeV photons, we place a $3\sigma$ upper limit of $30\%$ on the MF.